 A Health Maintenance Organization

 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides: See page 8 for details.
+This plan is accredited.
+See page 12.

 Serving: South Central Wisconsin